vica781/Discover-Amber_2/README.md

   -	Perhaps, it would be beneficial to the users from other non-English speaking countries to be able to have choice of a language.
   -	As a bilingual speaker, I am proud of my roots and love my first language.
 English is not my first language and I would like to share my progress in this Course with my family and friends, but not all of them are fluent in English.

+- **Usage Page** - taking in concideration the aim of this project and the time given, I have only mentioned a tiny fraction of the areas where humans found aplication for amber.
+There is still so much I would like to share with the user.
+Amber has been used by humans since ancient times.
+It is studied by geologists, palaeontologists and geochemists.
+The use of amber in medicine, cosmetology, pharmacology and perfume industry deserves a separate website!
+Also, there are many legends and folks’ stories about the amber.

+- **Gifts Page** - perhaps, can be improved as well be providing user with the links to the websites where they can find products displayed in the gallery.